Mini-Conf/Mini-Conf/templates/content/call-for-papers-reviewer.md

 ### <a name="reviewing"></a>Reviewing

 You will be asked to complete thoughtful, constructive reviews for all assigned papers.
 Please ensure that your reviews are completed before the deadline, and sooner if possible.
-For each paper, you will fill out a form on OpenReview, similar to the form below:
+For each paper, you will fill out a form on OpenReview, similar to the form below.
+To help us to ensure consistency and quality, all reviews are subject to internal checks that may be manual or automated.

 #### Review format